SerenityOS/serenity/Base/usr/share/man/man5/GML/Widget/TextEditor.md

 ## Description

 Defines a GUI text editor widget.
+TextEditor is the base class of various kinds of text input boxes, both multiline and single-line.

 ## Synopsis